d1vshar/pw4j/README.md

 Please have a look at the [wiki](https://github.com/Adorable-SkullMaster/pw4j/wiki).

-### Missing Features
+### Missing but planned Features

-War-Attacks API is missing.
+- War-Attacks API is missing.
 I am planning to support it in near future but delaying due to stupid JSON structure of the endpoint.
+- Messaging Client to send Messages.
+- Nation Transaction Client for getting transactions of a Nation.
+- Alliance Client for merging the existing `AllianceWithdrawBankClient` along with tax changes client, tax Records client, member and applicants role change client.

 ## Errors and Issues or Suggestions
 Make an issue [here](https://github.com/Adorable-SkullMaster/pw4j/issues) if you are facing errors, problems, unintended behaviour, need help or to drop a suggestion.